Cellarius Andreas A pair of 18th century watercolor star maps

 Each sheet measures 44 x 53 cm and is framed in a gilded wooden frame.

-The first is a geocentric map of the sky based on observations by the Greek poet Aratus, the second presents the model of the universe by Danish astronomer Tycho Brahe.
+The first is a geocentric map of the sky based on observations by Greek poet Aratus, the second presents the model of the universe by Danish astronomer Tycho Brahe.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.